 If you work with computers, you can even get your employer to pay for your eye test, although they are only required to pay for your glasses if you only need your glasses for your job.

 Why are they so cheap?

-As with contact lenses, if you buy specs from the high street, then you're covering expensive overheads and salaries as well as excessive profit margins.
+As with contact lenses, if you buy specs from the high street, then you're covering expensive overheads and salaries needed to run the shops.

-Opt to purchase your glasses from an execution-only company and you can substantially cut the price as you won't be financing costly sight equipment.
-They also buy in bulk directly from manufacturers, enabling them to get special deals and discounts.
+Opt to purchase your glasses online and you can substantially cut the price as you won't be financing costly sight equipment.
+These companies also buy in bulk directly from manufacturers, enabling them to get special deals and discounts.

 |Healthcare Cashplans allow you to reclaim the cost of dental, optical and other forms of healthcare, whether it's via the NHS or not.|

 You'll need your prescription to place your order online.
 Once you have had an eye test, opticians are required by law to give you a copy of your prescription without requiring you to make a purchase.

 Your prescription should be less than two years old, or one year for the over 70s.

 What your prescription means: